Will coronavirus concerns wipe out high-school football this fall? WIAA says it’s too soon to tell

-As the Washington Interscholastic Activities Association sees the athletic portion of its academic year end with no spring sports championships, the natural question is: What about the fall?
+As the Washington Interscholastic Activities Association sees the athletic portion of its academic year end with no spring-sports championships, the natural question is: What about the fall?

 Or maybe more specifically: Will there be high-school football in 2020?